 Minetta Tavern (Greenwich Village)

 Founded in 1937 by Eddie “Minetta” Sieveri, Minetta Tavern was originally a bar and an Italian restaurant.
-Though its menu offerings have changed a bit since then, its interior has been largely preserved.
+Though its menu offerings have changed a bit since then, this NYC hidden gem’s interior has been largely preserved.
 In fact, its black-and-white checkerboard floor, tin ceilings, wooden bar stools, red booths, and hanging chandeliers have remained unchanged, offering the same atmosphere that literary patrons such as Ernest Hemingway, E. E. Cummings, Ezra Pound, Joe Gould, Eugene O’Neill, William Saroyan, and Dylan Thomas once enjoyed.

 Sardi’s (Theater District)